|

 Don Adams.
 Sheet metal repair 1970.

-Corregidor refueling pad at base of hill
+Corregidor refueling pad at base of hill in far background. |

 |